 Despite having been convicted of a crime involving moral turpitude, some people can avoid inadmissibility by means of either the petty offense exception or the youthful offender exception.

 The petty offense exception takes a crime out of the realm of CIMTs if its maximum penalty is exactly one year or less AND the person was sentenced to no more than six months imprisonment, regardless of the amount of time actually served.
 For more on the petty offense exception see When the Petty Offense Exception Excuses a Crime of Moral Turpitude.

-Depending on your particular situation (how long ago the crime occurred or whether you have qualifying relatives), you may be eligible to file what’s known as a waiver in order to cure your ground of inadmissibility.
-For more information on waivers of inadmissibility, see Waivers of Inadmissibility: Who Is Eligible and How to Apply.
+Depending on your particular situation (how long ago the crime occurred, the seriousness of the crime, and whether you have qualifying relatives), you might be eligible to file for what’s known as a waiver in order to cure your ground of inadmissibility.
+For more information, see Waivers of Inadmissibility: Who Is Eligible and How to Apply.